-For a variety of reasons, some short portions of the ERS-1 orbits will be considerably less accurate than others.
-For example, there may have only been a very short span between maneuvers (sometimes less than 1 day) with little or no SLR tracking or altimeter data.
+For a variety of reasons, some short portions of the ERS-2 orbits will be considerably less accurate than others.
+For example, there may have only been a very short span between maneuvers (sometimes less than 1 day) with little or no SLR tracking, PRARE tracking, or altimeter data.
 There is also the possibility that the orbit immediately in the vicinity of a maneuver may be affected.
-In some cases, there was simply too little SLR data or serious problems with the altimeter data, resulting in orbits whose quality were difficult to judge.
+In some cases, there was simply too little tracking data or serious problems with the altimeter data, resulting in orbits whose quality were difficult to judge.
 Based on various quality tests and intercomparisons, suspicious parts of the orbit have been flagged, and the interpolating software returns an indicator that can be used, if desired, to avoid using the orbits during the flagged intervals.
 The orbits during these intervals should be used with caution; they are not always bad, but the probability that they are is greatly increased.

-The TEG-3P ERS-1 orbits have been compared to orbits computed by the Delft University of Technology (DUT) and to the orbits from the German Permanent Archiving Facility (DPAF).
-For most of Phase C and later, the RMS radial agreement is approximately 3 cm with the DUT orbits and 6 cm with the DPAF orbits (see Appendix 2 for further information regarding the DPAF orbits).
-The agreement is a little worse in the first few cycles of Phase C, at 5 cm with the DUT orbits and 7 cm with the DPAF orbits.
-While not critical for altimeter applications, the RMS was typically in the range of 15 to 25 cm for the along-track and cross-track differences with the DUT orbits.
+The TEG-3P ERS-2 orbits have been compared to orbits computed by the Delft University of Technology (DUT).
+For most cases, the RMS radial agreement is approximately 3 cm between the two sets of independent orbits.
+While not critical for altimeter applications, the RMS was typically in the range of 10 to 20 cm for the along-track and cross-track differences with the DUT orbits.
 These results are based on the portions of the CSR and external orbits that were considered reliable (i.e., unflagged).
-Due to the lack of external orbits and the poor orbit quality, no comparisons were performed for Phases A and B.